Cacti/cacti/README.md

 ## User, Group and Domain Management

-Due to the depth of the tool, we have provided User, Group and Domain management in Cacti to make each user or group of users experience a more customizable and personal one.
-Each user has the capability to save their own proferences to also increase it's adoption.
+We have provided User, Group and Domain management in Cacti to make each user or group of users experience a customizable and personal one.
+Each user has the capability to save their own preferences to also increase it's adoption.
 Cacti includes an RBAC like User and Group editor to assist with Deploying and Managing Cacti.

 ## Templating